 - Filter Inappropriate Messages

-- In Privacy & Safety > Direct Messages, enable “Keep Me Safe” to block explicit content in DMs.
+- Go to User Settings → Privacy & Safety → Direct Messages and turn on Filter direct messages to automatically block explicit content in DMs.

 - Limit Server DMs